 Each month, we send out a newsletter - and you're invited to be a part of it!
-Inside, you'll find letters from the Pastor and Council President, along with news and events of all that's going on here at St. John's.
+Inside, you'll find a message from the Pastor, along with news and events of all that's going on here at St. John's.
 If you're interested in receiving our newsletter scroll down to sign up to receive these in your inbox each month!

 Your co-worker in Christ,